johnwesterman/illumio_core/README.md

 ## Access to Chrony

-Chrony serice is required for the newer software to run properly.
+Chrony service is required for the newer software to run properly.
 If you get an error "506 Cannot talk to daemon" this is a problem where user "ilo-pce" does not have permission to talk to the chrony service.

 To resolve this issue: